-Curettage and electrodesiccation is a common treatment for basal cell carcinomas smaller than 1 centimeter (slightly less than a half inch) across.
+Curettage and electrodesiccation: This is a common treatment for small basal cell carcinomas.
 It might need to be repeated to help make sure all of the cancer has been removed.

-Mohs surgery has the best cure rate for basal cell carcinoma.
-It is especially useful in treating large tumors, tumors where the edges are not well-defined, tumors in certain locations (such as on or near the nose, eyes, ears, forehead, scalp, fingers, and genital area), and those that have come back after other treatments.
-However, it is also more complex, time-consuming, and expensive than other methods.
+Mohs surgery: Mohs surgery has the best cure rate for basal cell carcinoma.
+It’s especially useful in treating large tumors, tumors where the edges are not well-defined, tumors in certain locations (such as on or near the nose, eyes, ears, forehead, scalp, fingers, and genital area), and those that have come back after other treatments.
+However, it’s also usually more complex, time-consuming, and expensive than other methods.

 Radiation therapy is often a good option for treating patients who might not be able to tolerate surgery and for treating tumors on the eyelids, nose, or ears – areas that can be hard to treat surgically.
-It is also sometimes used after surgery if it is not clear that all of the cancer has been removed.
+It’s also sometimes used after surgery if it’s not clear that all of the cancer has been removed.